 - The aggregateUplinkBitRateLimit and aggregateDownlinkBitRateLimit properties specify limits on the total aggregate bit rate of all currently instantiated Policy Templates to be enforced by the Media AF's admission control function.
 If omitted, the Media AF may instantiate a Policy Template with a Background Data Transfer specification regardless of additional costs that may be incurred by the Media Application Provider as a result.

+When a Policy Template is intended to enable the ECN marking for L4S for media streaming service, the L4SEnablement property shall be present.

+When a Policy Template is intended to enable the QoS monitoring for media streaming service, the QoSMonitorConfig property shall be present.

 HTTP responses for successful and operation-specific failure cases are specified in the following clauses.
 For all other failure cases, an HTTP response indicating a response code in accordance with clause 7.1.6 shall be returned to the API client.
 In all failure cases a message body in accordance with clause 7.1.7 shall be included in the response message.

 * * * * Third change * * * *